skupperproject/skupper-example-podman/README.md

 a local Podman container.

-In Kubernetes, use `kubectl create deployment` to deploy the frontend service in namespace `hello-world`.
+In Kubernetes, use `kubectl create deployment` to deploy the frontend service in namespace `west`.

 In Podman, use `podman run` to start the backend service on your local machine.